awsdocs/amazon-rds-user-guide/doc_source/USER_Events.md

 1. Sign in to the AWS Management Console and open the Amazon RDS console at [https://console\.aws\.amazon\.com/rds/](https://console.aws.amazon.com/rds/)\.

-1. In the Amazon RDS Console navigation pane, click **Event Subscriptions**\.
+1. In navigation pane, choose **Event Subscriptions**\.

-1. In the **Event Subscriptions** pane, click **Create Event Subscription**\.
+1. In the **Event subscriptions** pane, choose **Create event subscription**\.

-1. In the **Create Event Subscription** dialog box, do the following:
+1. In the **Create event subscription** dialog box, do the following:

-   1. Type a name for the event notification subscription in the **Name** text box\.
+   1. Type a name for the event notification subscription for **Name**\.

-   1. Select an existing Amazon SNS Amazon Resource Name \(ARN\) for an Amazon SNS topic in the **Send notifications to** dropdown menu or click **create topic** to enter the name of a topic and a list of recipients\.
+   1. For **Send notifications to**, choose an existing Amazon SNS Amazon Resource Name \(ARN\) for an Amazon SNS topic, or choose **create topic** to enter the name of a topic and a list of recipients\.

-   1. Select a source type from the **Source Type** dropdown menu\.
+   1. For **Source type**, choose a source type\.

-   1. Select **Yes** to enable the subscription\.
-If you want to create the subscription but to not have notifications sent yet, select **No**\.
+   1. Choose **Yes** to enable the subscription\.
+If you want to create the subscription but to not have notifications sent yet, choose **No**\.

-   1. Depending on the source type you selected, select the event categories and sources you want to receive event notifications for\.
+   1. Depending on the source type you selected, choose the event categories and sources that you want to receive event notifications for\.

-   1. Click **Yes, Create**\.
+   1. Choose **Create**\.

-1. The Amazon RDS console indicates that the subscription is being created\.
+The Amazon RDS console indicates that the subscription is being created\.

 ![\[List DB event notification subscriptions\]](http://docs.aws.amazon.com/AmazonRDS/latest/UserGuide/images/EventNotification-Create2.png)

 ### CLI<a name="USER_Events.Subscribing.CLI"></a>

-To subscribe to RDS Event Notification, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/create-event-subscription.html](http://docs.aws.amazon.com/cli/latest/reference/rds/create-event-subscription.html) command\.
+To subscribe to RDS event notification, use the AWS CLI [http://docs.aws.amazon.com/cli/latest/reference/rds/create-event-subscription.html](http://docs.aws.amazon.com/cli/latest/reference/rds/create-event-subscription.html) command\.
 Include the following required parameters:

 + `--subscription-name`